Removing Wisdom Teeth: All You Need To Know

 • Incision and Access: If the wisdom tooth is impacted, the surgeon makes an incision in the gum tissue to access the tooth.
 In some cases, a portion of the bone covering the tooth might need to be removed.

 • Tooth Extraction: The tooth is carefully extracted using specialized dental instruments.
-In cases of impacted teeth, the tooth might need to be sectioned into smaller pieces to facilitate removal.
+In cases of impacted wisdom teeth, the tooth might need to be sectioned into smaller pieces to facilitate removal.

 • Stitching: After the tooth is removed, the incision site is sutured to promote proper healing.
 Some stitches dissolve over time, while others might require removal during a follow-up appointment.